dshomoye/dshomoye.github.io/content/blog/trying-rust-lang/index.md

 Rust’s compiler errors and warnings are probably the most pleasant part of working in Rust when just getting started.
 I don’t remember the compiler being this friendly the first time I tried Rust (3-ish years ago).
 It points out exactly where something’s gone wrong and, often, even suggests *how* to fix it.
 This is an example of one such message that shows in VSCode:

-<media-box src="media/trying-rust-lang/rust-compiler-message.png" name="A very helpful message from the Rust compiler."></media-box>
+<media-box src="media/trying-rust-lang/rust-compiler-message.png" name="A very helpful message from the Rust compiler." index=0></media-box>

 I can’t stress enough just how much easier this makes things - and this is possibly the most trivial example.
 There are also a *lot* of compiler flags to warn/error on things like unused imports/dead code, and even fail on missing documentation!
 Ok maybe, there’s another platform that does it and I don’t know about it but I think Rust`s approach just makes it so … approachable :).